Aiven-Labs/pgvector-find-faces-talk/slides/slides.rst

 I got not awful (!) results with really very low effort.

-I know what to do for the next set of investigations, and the data I collect will be persistent, too.
+I know what to do for the next set of investigations

 What I'd do next
 ----------------